ClairePhillips51/claire-phillips-portfolio/README.md

 6. [Resources](#resources)

 ### Updates
 Many changes were made to my portfolio.
 I cleaned up the html by having the flexboxes that store my work generated using jQuery.
 The flexboxes were also updated to look nicer.
 I flipped them to be vertical instead of horizontal and it looks much nicer, my homework projects were also added.
-Font awesome was added and used for the social links below.
-In our group project I liked DinJin's use of having the icons grow and show the name of the application linked so I looked at their code an used the idea on my project.
+Font awesome was added and used for the social links in the contact me section.
 Other updates include adding a link to the pdf of my resume.
+I also customized the wicked cool background on my homepage at SVGBackgrounds.com to give my portfolio a more minamalist look and it feels much cleaner.

 ### Process
-This was a challenging assignment for me.
 The initial setup of the html code was easy.
 The one spot I struggled with most was the “my work” section that required multiple `<div>` elements to support the various flex boxes that would make up that section.
+Using javascript to make the boxes and turning them vertical instead of horizontal made the images fit much better.

 In the css I knew I needed multiple flexboxes but my problem was how to nest them and how to arrange them.
 I finally settled on one flex box in `<main>` which I split into two columns.
 I added a second flexbox which I set up in rows in the `<div>`s that were within the table element.

 ![html set up for the flex boxes](pictures/Readme-pics/flexboxcode.png)

 Getting the format of the page to work was an ordeal.
 Brandon helped me set up the two nested flex boxes.
-From there I added more interactive css styling with minor animations on two spans.
+Psudo classes and elements were also used for hover effects on the “my work” section.
+I also added some text styling to remove the underline from the link at the top of the page and make the text bigger in the header.

 ![css for the span animations](pictures/Readme-pics/animationcode.png)

-Psudo classes and elements were also used for hover effects on the “my work” section.
-I also added some text styling to remove the underline from the links at the top of the page and make the text bigger in the headers.

 ### Features

-Some major features of my portfolio include the interactive `<span>` elements in the “about me” section.
-That included some simple animations.
 The flexbox containing samples of my work were the most involved elements that included links that take you to the deployed application.
 They also had hover effects that reduced the opacity by half.
+My resume is stored as a link in "Full Stack Developer" under my name in the header.

-There were also additional links in the “contact me” section that lead to social media links and the “email me” link opened up a form to send me an email.
+There were also additional icons which act as links in the “contact me” section that lead to social media and the “email me” link openes up a form to send me an email.
+I also used the title attribute so that my email, phone number will show up when you hover over the icon.

-One thing I forgot to add was a footer.
-It wasn't listed in the requirements, but I think that is good practice and will make a point to add them going forward.

 ### What I Learned
 I learned more about flexboxes mostly.
 Nested flexboxes can be used to create complex structures on a website that are also responsive.

 I also learned how the "viewport" name in the `<meta>` tag was connected to the media queries.
 Using the dev tools in chrome I looked to see how my website reacted to different views and also checked the website on my phone.
 There was no horizontal scrolling.